jonagill/GreatNorthwestBakingShow/README.md

 All of the players investigate the crime scene together, searching for clues, presenting the evidence that they discover, and running interrogations to try to poke holes in each other’s alibis.

-The goal of the innocent suspects is to discover the killer’s true identity and successfully arrest them via a majority vote at the end of the game.
+The goal of the innocent suspects is to discover the killer’s true identity and successfully arrest them via a plurality vote at the end of the game.
 If the murderer is arrested at the end of the game, all of the players who voted for the murderer win the game.

 The goal of the murderer is to avoid suspicion and ultimately get an innocent suspect arrested instead.
 If someone other than the murderer is arrested at the end of the game, the murderer wins.